Cleveland: Economy

 Cleveland and Cuyahoga County are home to Fortune 500 companies Cleveland-Cliffs, Progressive, Sherwin-Williams, Parker-Hannifin, KeyCorp, and Travel Centers of America.
 Other large companies based in the city and the county include Aleris, American Greetings, Applied Industrial Technologies, Eaton, Forest City Realty Trust, Heinen's Fine Foods, Hyster-Yale Materials Handling, Lincoln Electric, Medical Mutual of Ohio, Moen Incorporated, NACCO Industries, Nordson Corporation, OM Group, Swagelok, Kirby Company, Things Remembered, Third Federal S&L, TransDigm Group, and Vitamix.
 NASA maintains the Glenn Research Center in Cleveland.
 Jones Day, one of the largest law firms in the U.S., was founded in Cleveland in 1893.
+CrossCountry Mortgage, one of the United States' largest nonbank mortgage lenders is based in Cleveland.

 Healthcare

 Healthcare plays a major role in Cleveland's economy.
 The city's "Big Three" hospital systems are the Cleveland Clinic, University Hospitals, and MetroHealth.
-The Cleveland Clinic is the largest private employer in the state of Ohio, with a workforce of over 55,000 as of 2022.
+The Cleveland Clinic is the largest private employer in the state of Ohio, with a workforce of over 60,000 as of 2025.
 It carries the distinction of being one of the best hospital systems in the world.
 The clinic is led by Croatian-born president and CEO Tomislav Mihaljevic and it is affiliated with Case Western Reserve University School of Medicine.

 University Hospitals includes the University Hospitals Cleveland Medical Center and its Rainbow Babies & Children's Hospital.
 Cliff Megerian serves as that system's CEO.
 MetroHealth on the city's west side is led by president and CEO Christine Alexander-Rager.
 Formerly known as City Hospital, it operates one of two Level I trauma centers in the city, and has various locations throughout Greater Cleveland.

 In 2013, Cleveland's Global Center for Health Innovation opened with 235000 sqft of display space for healthcare companies across the world.
 To take advantage of the proximity of universities and other medical centers in Cleveland, the Veterans Administration moved the region's VA hospital from suburban Brecksville to a new facility in University Circle.